pjs_ a year ago

 My best guess is sort of adjacent to yours: a lot of cars flip on the initial drop and I think the spikes are helping them land right side up.
 Overfitting T=[0,1]

-• adrianmonk 15 days ago
+• adrianmonk a year ago

 A big spike sticking out the top could change the center of mass and the moment of inertia.
 Both of those could affect how the car handles even if the spike never touches anything.